 Sitting alongside the Arkansas River east of Monarch Pass, Salida (pop.
-5,236; elev.
-7,083) is a one-time railroad town gradually and prosperously switching over to the tourist trade.
+5,963; elev.
+7,083 ft/2,159 m) is a one-time railroad town gradually and prosperously switching over to the tourist trade.
 Close your eyes to the sprawl of Walmart and McDonald’s along US-50, and head a dozen blocks north to the historic downtown, where dozens of historic brick buildings line up around a spacious riverfront park.
 Outdoor recreation shops like Absolute Bikes (330 W. Sackett Ave., 719/539-9295) and Salida Mountain Sports (110 N. F St., 719/539-4400) sell all the gear and clothing you could need, and can provide bikes and useful information on the area’s wealth of recreational opportunities.
 Historic downtown Salida also has some great food and drink options, including Currents (122 N. F St., 719/539-9514), serving grilled steaks, fish-and-chips, and veggie-friendly sandwiches along with good beers and cocktails.

-The Salida Hot Springs Aquatic Center (410 W. Rainbow Blvd./US-50, 719/539-6738, $11), next to the visitors bureau, is the largest hot springs in the state.
-The naturally heated WPA-built indoor pool and baths are open year-round.
+Next to the visitors bureau, the Salida Hot Springs Aquatic Center (410 W. Rainbow Blvd./US-50, 719/539-6738, $11), features a naturally heated WPA-built indoor pool and baths, which are open year-round.

 Detour: Movie Manor, Great Sand Dunes, and Colorado Gators

-Other good reasons to loop south from US-50 include the Great Sand Dunes National Park & Preserve and the even more unlikely sight of some 400 alligators enjoying the geothermal hot springs at Colorado Gators Reptile Park (719/378-2612, daily, $15), an hour south of US-50 on Hwy-17, near the turnoff east to the Great Sand Dunes.
+Other good reasons to loop south from US-50 include the Great Sand Dunes National Park & Preserve and the even more unlikely sight of some 400 alligators enjoying the geothermal hot springs at Colorado Gators Reptile Park (719/378-2612, daily, $20), an hour south of US-50 on Hwy-17, near the turnoff east to the Great Sand Dunes.